DeityJS/deity/README.md

 });
 ```

-It also supports plugins, for example the [randomuser.me plugin]:
+It also supports plugins, for example the
+[randomuser.me plugin][deity-randomuser]:

 ```js
 deity('randomuser', function (user) {